Tilbury Douglas: 2022: Re-establishment of Tilbury Douglas contracting business

 In January 2022, Kier Group was reported to be in advanced talks to acquire Tilbury Douglas, with speculation Kier might pay around £50m for the almost-£500m turnover contractor.
 However, Kier discontinued negotiations in March 2022.
 In June 2022, Tilbury Douglas fully separated from Interserve Group and became a standalone construction contracting company owned by Interserve banks.
 Managing director Paul Gandy said the business had delivered more than £500m of projects in 2021, and its order-book totalled over £1bn.
 In the year to December 2019, it had a turnover of £480m but reported a £95m pre-tax loss.
 Tilbury Douglas had been the last major part of Interserve Group.

 In August 2022, Northumbrian Water issued a claim for £23m from Tilbury Douglas and a joint venture partner (Doosan Enpure) relating to works undertaken as Interserve at Horsley treatment works; Tilbury Douglas disputed the claim but it was upheld by the High Court in November 2022.
 Tilbury Douglas accounts for the year to 31 December 2020 showed a turnover of £372m, down from £480m in 2019, and a pre-tax profit of £15.4m over the period, improving from the £91m loss it posted the year before.

-By February 2023, Tilbury Douglas had resolved all of its energy-from-waste (EfW) issues, including the Northumbrian Water case, to achieve a "stable position".
+By February 2023, Tilbury Douglas had resolved all of its energy-from-waste (EfW) issues and the Northumbrian Water case to achieve a "stable position".
 In its accounts for the year to 31 December 2022, the company made an £8.3m profit on a turnover of £446.9m having incurred some £2m costs in restructuring the business after leaving the Interserve Group.

+By May 2024, Tilbury Douglas had cleared legacy Interserve commitments and was profitable in its first full year as a standalone contractor.
+In the year to December 2023, it reported revenue of £507m generating a pre-tax profit of almost £6m, and its order book stood at over £1bn.

+In September 2024, Tilbury Douglas announced that CEO Paul Gandy would be standing down in November 2024, becoming president of the Chartered Institute of Building.
+He was replaced by former Bouygues UK chief operating officer Craig Tatton, who joined Interserve, now Tilbury Douglas, in 2017 and became COO in 2022.
+In the year to December 2024, the company reported turnover of £542m (up 7%) and a profit of £16.6m (up 30%).

+In June 2025 it was reported that former Interserve shareholders had divested their interest in Tilbury Douglas, leaving the contractor jointely owned by Irish investors Burlington Loan Management and Guernsey-registered Pun Holdings.